 What follows is a list of 100 more steps to take.
 Each of these tactics are simple little moves you can make to improve your financial situation.
 Some of them take just a few minutes, others might take an hour or two, some of them require a bit of regular effort, but they’re all incredibly simple – anyone can do them.
 Each of them also save significant money, especially over the long haul, and when combined together these tips can save you a lot of money now.

 Obviously, not all of these tips will apply to everyone.
 Just go through the list and find ten or fifteen that do apply to you and use them in your life – you’ll quickly find yourself saving some serious scratch.

 1. Switch your bank accounts to a bank that respects you.
 You shouldn’t be spending your hard-earned money on maintenance fees – you also should be earning some serious interest on your checking and savings accounts.
-I use ING Direct as my primary bank – I earn roughly 3% on my checking account and 3.4% on my savings account and they’ve never dinged me with a fee.
+I use ING Direct (now owned by Capital One) as my primary bank – I earn roughly 3% on my checking account and 3.4% on my savings account and they’ve never dinged me with a fee.
 Here’s a guide on how to make that switch.

 2. Turn off the television.
 One big way to save money is to watch less television.
 There are a lot of financial benefits to this: less exposure to guilt-inducing ads, more time to focus on other things in life, less electrical use, and so on.
 It’s great to unwind in the evening, but seek another hobby to do that.